raagin/django-streamfield/README.md

 ```

 Then if you have your 'page' in context,
-you can get content by field cached property page.stream.render
+you can get content by field's cached property page.stream.render
 ```html
 ...
 <div class="content">